Sensory-Friendly Performances

 • Designated quiet areas available

-Sensory-Friendly Performances are designed for children and adults with sensory input disorders, autism, or other developmental, cognitive, and physical disabilities and their families and caregivers.
-If an individual has been unable to attend live theater or movies because of their special needs, this is perfect for them.
-We promise a judgement-free, fun experience for the entire family.
-Whereas other public performances might frown upon a lot of movement or loud reactions, we will embrace it!
-All children must be accompanied by an adult.
-We encourage caretakers and family members of people with disabilities to attend.
+Sensory-Friendly Performances are specially designed for children and adults with sensory sensitivities, autism, or other developmental, cognitive, or physical disabilities—and their families and caregivers.
+If traditional theater or movie experiences have been difficult, this is the perfect opportunity to enjoy live performance in a supportive environment.
+We provide a judgment-free, fun, and welcoming experience for everyone.
+Unlike typical public performances, we encourage movement, vocal reactions, and self-expression!
+All children must be accompanied by an adult, and we warmly invite caregivers and family members of individuals with disabilities to join.

 Performance materials